 The Sixties start with an explosion of optimism, personified by the newly elected president, John Kennedy.
-The party is just getting started when the nation is shocked by his assassination.
+The party is just getting started when he is assassinated.
 Civil Rights leader Martin Luther King is next--which sets off riots across the United States.

-Robert Kennedy runs for President, and the nation is stunned when he is gunned down.
-Shortly afterwards, the Chicago Police assault war protesters at the Democratic National Convention, and a great many Americans of all ages begin wondering if our nation is going crazy.
+Robert Kennedy runs for President, and is gunned down.
+Shortly afterwards, the Chicago Police assault war protesters, and a great many Americans wonder if our nation isn't going crazy.

-Change came fast, and none of it seemed good.
+Change comes fast, and none of it seemed good.
 Americans long for simpler, more stable times, and arising from the political graveyard comes presidential candidate Richard Nixon.
-He has a secret plan for getting the country out of Vietnam, and promises a return of law and order, which many believe is lacking—especially among the young.
+He has a secret plan for getting the country out of Vietnam, and promises a return of law and order.

 In 1968, he is elected President.
 450,000 U.S. forces are in Vietnam, and 35,000 have returned in body bags.
-The nations young people watch all this and wonder if they have any kind of future.
+The nations young people watch all this and wonder if they have a future.

 Amidst the despair come rumors of gigantic Rock Festival that's to take place in Upstate New York.
-It's billed as three days of peace and music, and many of the biggest music performers from what has come to be called the counter culture are scheduled to appear.
+It's billed as three days of peace and music, and many of the biggest music performers of the era are scheduled to appear.

 This film tells of the unlikely series of events that led to the history-making concert, and my experiences as an attendee.

 Though nobody knew it at the time, the concert marks the end of the era that began with JFK's youthful optimism, and the beginning of one that grows increasingly cynical.